 The ZÜM CX has a turning limiter, which is either a pro or a con depending on which side of the argument you fall on.
 The tires are air-filled rubber, and the handle grips come with a bumper to protect your little one’s hands.

-At about 7lbs, it is a reasonably lightweight product.
-By taking the bike apart and reassembling it in “grown-up” mode, you have an affordable balance bike that grows with your child.
+At about 7 lbs, it is reasonably lightweight.
+By taking the bike apart and reassembling it in “grown-up” mode, you have an affordable balance bike that “grows” with your child.

 Ages: 2 – 6 years

-Although many balance bikes are on the pricey side for a family on a tight budget, there are a few affordable products that are good quality and will teach your toddler the valuable skills needed to one day ride a real bicycle.
+Although many balance bikes can seem costly for a family on a tight budget, there are still some affordable quality ones that will teach your toddler the valuable skills that prepare them to ride a real bicycle one day.

-At under $50, this product doesn’t have a lot of features, but it will absolutely help teach your tot the basics of balancing.
+At under $50, this product doesn’t have a lot of features, but will comfortably help teach your tot the basics of balancing.

-The frame is steel, but the bike is still quite lightweight, and the handlebars have rubber grips and bumpers.
+Though the frame is steel, the bike is still quite lightweight, while the handlebars sport rubber grips and bumpers.

-Some parents have found that the 12″ foam filled tires lack traction on certain surfaces, but the bike is easy to assemble and comes with an adjustable seat and handlebars.
+Some parents feel that the 12″ foam-filled tires lack traction on certain surfaces, nevertheless, the bike is easy to assemble and comes with an adjustable seat and handlebars.

 Ages: 2 – 3 years

-This balance bike had an appearance on the show Shark Tank, which is a pretty fun thing to tell your tot.
+This balance bike appeared on the show, Shark Tank, which is a pretty fun thing to tell your tot!

-It has a built-in footrest, EVA foam tires that won’t puncture, and is designed to help your child find their natural center of gravity as they learn how to balance on two wheels.
+It has a built-in footrest, EVA foam tires that won’t puncture, and is designed to help your child find their natural center of gravity while learning to balance on two wheels.

-Some parents have found the paint job to be subpar and easily scratched on this product, but, if you’re on a budget, this is certainly a balance bike to consider.
+Some parents consider the paintwork to be subpar and easily scratched on this toy, but, if you’re on a tight budget, it’s certainly a balance bike worth considering.

 Ages: 2 ½ to 5 ½

 A good balance bike will put your toddler ahead of the game when it comes to learning how to ride a real bicycle.
-Beyond that, they will have a blast tooling around the yard or driveway while they learn valuable coordination skills and give you fun memories that will last a lifetime.
-So strap on your little one’s helmet and watch them delight as they take one of their first steps towards adventure and independence.
+Furthermore, they’ll have a blast tooling around the yard or driveway while learning those valuable coordination skills, providing you with loads of fun memories to last a lifetime.
+So strap on your little one’s helmet and watch their delight as they take their first steps towards adventure and independence!